jgmotta98/spectra-scraper/files/README.md

 ### WebPlotDigitizer

-To execute the `*.js` file, accessing the [WebPlotDigitizer tutorial](https://github.com/ankitrohatgi/WebPlotDigitizer/blob/master/node_examples/README.md) for application call setup is required.
+To setup and execute the `*.js` file, is required to access the [WebPlotDigitizer tutorial](https://github.com/ankitrohatgi/WebPlotDigitizer/blob/master/node_examples/README.md).

 ## SDBSDataExtractor